ayoskovich/personalSite/content/project/amisaving/index.md

 <hr>

 ## Why I Made This
 Lots of cost saving online calculators exist but they are primarily geared towards deciding about renting vs. buying housing.
-As a consequence, they require lots of user input and are not well suited for the more general idea of "renting vs. buying" or "investing vs. not investing" that I'm interested in.
+As a consequence, they require lots of user input and are not well suited for the more general idea of "renting vs. buying".

-The goal with this tool is to be quick to use and general enough to help you in lots of different situations.
+The primary goal of this tool is to be quick to use and useful for many different comparisons.
 I imagine this being used by people in grocery aisles.

 That's it for the overview of the project, and everything after this discusses the technical aspect of this.